RKlompUU/SCRIPTWriter/README.md

 The extended language is a superset of the bytecode SCRIPT language.
 This means that it is possible to define a script partially using extended syntax constructions, and partially in direct streams of bytecode.
 Bytecodes are passed through the parser as-is.

+The language can be tried out at https://vm100.cs.stir.ac.uk/~rkl/home.html (at the bottom of the page, beneath "Serialization of a script:").

 #### Installation
 Dependency: Haskell's Stack (https://docs.haskellstack.org/en/stable/install_and_upgrade/)